syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 End Sub

-' Sets custom bookmarks and enables it to respond to BookmarkNext and BookmarkPrevious methods.
+' Sets custom bookmarks and enables it to respond to BookmarkNext and BookmarkPrevious functions.

 Dim customBookmark As ICustomBookmark = Me.editControl1.SetCustomBookmark(Me.editControl1.CurrentLine, New BookmarkPaintEventHandler(CustomBookmarkPainter))